xenkuo/comNG/README.md

 ```
 cd comNG
-npm install
+yarn
 ```

-You may need to install node native compile tools, if there's problem, `Google` or create issue.
+You may need to install node native compile tools, if there are problems, `Google` or create issue.

-### Develop and Build
+### Develop

 ```
 code .
-npm run start
+yarn start
-npm run build
+yarn make
 ```

 ## Licence

 comNG is [MIT](https://opensource.org/licenses/MIT) licensed and all it's dependencies are MIT licensed.

-## The End

-Wish you enjoy it.